Driven by technology, inspired by art

-A: When I was a kid I wanted to be an artist, but I knew I would learn computers because my family was into computers.
+A: When I was a kid, I wanted to be an artist, but I knew I would learn computers because my family always said that I was good with computers.
 I was also into maths a little bit.
-And then when I was 14 or 15 I heard about statistics, so I took a module and got more interested in it.
-When I went to uni I got an industrial placement at GlaxoSmithKline, and when I finished my degree they offered me a job there.
+And then, when I was 14 or 15, I heard about statistics, so I took a module and got more interested in it.
+When I went to Uni, I got an industrial placement at GlaxoSmithKline, and when I finished my degree, they offered me a job there.
 They thought well enough of me to offer me a job as a statistician supporting drug discovery.

 Q: When did you first get introduced to SAS?

 A: I didn't use SAS that much in my first job.
-I had heard of it, but I didn't know how big it was during that time because we used point and click technology.
-It wasn't until I was trying to get another position at my company that I first became aware of SAS; I wanted to switch to pre-clinical, where they target new drugs, but I needed to learn SAS to get there.
+I had heard of it, but I didn't know how big it was during that time because we used point-and-click technology.
+It wasn't until I was trying to get another position at my company within preclinical stats that I first became aware of SAS.
+I eventually wanted to move to clinical and become a SAS programmer instead of a statistician, but I needed to learn more Base SAS, and potentially obtain the SAS Base Certification, to get there.

 Q: So you got certified in SAS to qualify for a new position?
 How did you prepare for the certification exam?

-A: I tried to prepare for the exam on my own, but I was just a beginner.
-I used a worksheet, and my team helped me learn how to produce macros.
+A: When I first learnt SAS, I used a worksheet of questions developed by the statistical department, and my team helped me learn how to produce macros.
 It's easier to learn SAS now because there are so many tutorials, but back then I had to learn everything myself.
-But getting certified helped me make at least two jumps in my career.

-One of the things I've done is written down my plans, because you have to know the reasons why you do it; writing down your plans gives you the fuel to go after them.
+One of the things I've done is written down my plans because you have to know the reasons behind why you want do it; knowing the reasons behind your plans gives you the fuel to go after them.

 TOOLS FOR SUCCESS